-[17]Stop word removal can be thought of as an entity selection routine, in which entities that do not contribute to correct ranking decisions are considered spurious words and are removed from the entity space accordingly [18].
-3
+Stopword Removal is part of the text preprocessing stage which aims to remove irrelevant words in a sentence based on the stopword list.
+The list of stop words that are commonly used is in the form of a digital library whose list is already available in advance [17].
+Stop word removal can be thought of as an entity selection routine, in which entities that do not contribute to correct ranking decisions are considered spurious words and are removed from the entity space accordingly [18].
+The following are the results of stopword removal which can be seen in the figure 3.